ramr/strongloop-buildpack/README.md

     heroku apps:create -b git://github.com/ramr/strongloop-buildpack.git
     git push heroku master

-This will now download and configure StrongLoop Node on CloudFoundry, install the dependencies as specified in the sample application's package.json file (or npm-shrinkwrap.json if one exists).
+This will download and configure StrongLoop Node on Heroku, install the dependencies as specified in the sample application's package.json file (or npm-shrinkwrap.json if one exists).

 That's it, you can now checkout your StrongLoop Node application at the app url/domain returned from the heroku apps:create command.